 Overview

-The basic building blocks of the Stigg platform are features.
-Features represent configurable functionality in the product that can be monetized.
+The basic building blocks of the Stigg platform are features, which represent functionality in the product that can be monetized.

 Defining features in Stigg allows you slice-and-dice your products in any way you'd like, while only requiring a single integration with your codebase for every new feature.